plotly/plotly.py/doc/python/creating-and-updating-figures.md

 This section summarizes several ways to create new graph object figures with the `plotly.py` graphing library.

+!!! note

-> The *recommended way* to create figures and populate them is to use [Plotly Express](plotly-express.md) but this page documents various other options for completeness
+    The *recommended way* to create figures and populate them is to use [Plotly Express](plotly-express.md) but this page documents various other options for completeness

 #### Plotly Express